AGPoole/WikiLeaks-Game/README.md

 ## Future Work

-This project is currently on-hold.
+This project is currently on hold.
 This section outlines the next features I intend to work on if I return to it.

 ### Code Improvements